 How are applicants evaluated for fellowships and scholarships?

 The application process is a needs-blind process, meaning we do not review the need for fellowships or scholarships until after we admit students.
-Each fellowship and scholarship has different criteria and you can indicate on your application which ones you would like to be considered for.
+Each fellowship and scholarship have different criteria and you can indicate on your application which ones you would like to be considered for.
 Visit here for more information.

 When are applicants notified of fellowships and scholarships?